Pediatric Eye Care

 Schedule an appointment at Fairbury Vision Center, and give your child the gift of clear vision.

 Our doctors and staff are expertly trained and enjoy working with children.
-Our high standards for pediatric eye care include:

 Is your child having trouble seeing?

 It is not always easy to spot vision problems in kids.

 Some symptoms are more obvious, like squinting or holding reading materials very close.
 But often the early signs are subtle and can even be misdiagnosed.

 Your child may be experiencing a vision problem if he or she does any of the following:

 - Avoids reading and close-up work like coloring or doing puzzles